AlexisTM/Simple-Json-PHP/README.md

 Introduction
 -------

-Simple JSON for PHP makes you able to create your own JSON-API easily by passing PHP objects, PHP Array, JsonString or adding a single property.
+Simple JSON for PHP simplify the `json_encode` function.
+Instead of creating a Stdclass and then json_encode it, send, headers and echo the json, you can simply create the object and use `$json->send();`.

 Pros :
-* Can output Object or Array
-* Easy      : Coded with PHP Objects
+* Easy      : As simple as a Stdclass, bundled functions.
 * Fast      : JSON are encoded with the native json_encode()
-* Reliable  : Headers are send automatically
+* Reliable  : Headers are sent automatically
-* Modulable : You can extend the 'content' class to make a custom JSON
 * Complete  : You can add objects, properties or arrays
-* Callback/Variable or raw option
+* Callback/Variable or simply a JSON option
 * JSONP compatible
 * JQuery compatible